oslabs-beta/AthenaJS/README.md

 ## What is AthenaJS?

-AthenaJS is a component visualizer workshop that allows developers to quickly develop and edit their React components without codebase integration.
+AthenaJS is a component visualizer workshop that allows developers to quickly develop and edit their React components in isolation without codebase integration.

 **Easy to use**: AthenaJS is a standalone electron application that allows developers to import their own React components or create components from scratch within the application's code editor.

-**Dynamic**: Developers can mock fetch request/data, edit the state, props and functions of their components within the application's code editor.
-They will be able to see those changes reflected within the component visualizer.
+**Dynamic**: Developers can mock fetch request/data, style, and change the functionality of their components within the application's code editors.
+Changes are reflected in the renderer with the press of a button!

-**UI Mode**: After developers have created/edited their react components, they can navigate to the UI Mode section and create a mock UI from their saved component library.
+**UI Mode**: After developers have created/edited their react components, they can navigate to the UI Mode section and prototype UIs using components from their library.

 <hr/>